 1) Innovative Probability: We compared our analytical results on innovative probability to the simulation results in this section.
 Simulations for both the single stream and multi-stream scenarios were performed.
-The video sequence in use was the news sequence.
-The CPR bandwidth was 4.5 Mbps, which is the typical data rate for 802.11b.

-Fig. 5(a) plots the average innovative probability when all the peers were watching the same stream and used UNC scheme to do the repairing.
-Since the average number of initial packet loss was lB, where l is MBMS packet loss rate, we assumed that PMF f(k) was uniformly distributed between (1 - l)B and B. This assumption is reasonable because during the repairing process, the dimensions of the encoding coefficient vectors were increasing gradually and steadily.
+Fig. 5a plots the average innovative probability when all the peers were watching the same stream and used UNC scheme to do the repairing.
+Since the average number of initial packet loss was lB, where l is MBMS packet loss rate, we assumed that PMF f(k) was uniformly distributed between (1-l)B and B. This assumption is reasonable because during the repairing process, the dimensions of the encoding coefficient vectors were increasing gradually and steadily.
 Because of the low packet loss rate, peers received most of the packets from MBMS.
 Therefore each transmitted NC packet is a combination of a large number of native and NC packets, which makes the components of the native coefficient vectors random and the innovative probability close to 1.
 The difference between the analytical and simulation results was small and was due to the simplified assumption of uniform distribution on the dimension of subspaces.